Miguel Carvalho (footballer, born 2005)

-Miguel Carvalho Vianna (born 9 March 2005) is a professional footballer who plays as a midfielder for Saudi club Al-Hazem on loan from Al-Qadsiah.
+Miguel Carvalho Vianna (born 9 March 2005) is a professional footballer who plays as a midfielder for Chapecoense.
 Born in Brazil, he is a Spain youth international.

 Early life

 Carvalho was born on 9 March 2005 in Curvelo, Brazil.
 A native of the city, he is the nephew of Brazil international Euller.

 Club career

 As a youth player, Carvalho joined the youth academy of Spanish La Liga side Barcelona.
 Following his stint there, he joined the youth academy of Spanish La Liga side Espanyol and was promoted to the club's reserve team ahead of the 2022–23 season, where he made sixty-five league appearances and scored four goals.
 On 5 September 2021, he debuted for them during a 1–0 home win over Numancia in the league.

 Subsequently, he signed for Saudi Arabian side Al Qadsiah in 2025.
 The same year, he was sent on loan to Spanish side Mérida, where he made sixteen league appearances and scored one goal.
 On 8 September 2025, Carvalho joined Saudi Pro League side Al-Hazem on loan.

+On 23 August 2026, Carvalho returned to Brazil to join Chapecoense, signing a contract until 2028.